tigoe/display-examples/readme.md

 ## Driver Technologies

+There are a few common methods for driving displays, and a handful of popular manufacturers of driver integrated circuits (ICs).

+### Passive vs Active Matrix
-**Passive vs Active Matrix**- LCD and OLED screens drive their pixels in one of two ways.
+LCD and OLED screens drive their pixels in one of two ways.
 A **passive matrix** uses a grid of wires which control each pixel using a row-column scanning method.
 Voltage is applied to each column in sequence.
 Then the rows are scanned.
 If the pixel on that column at a given row should be on, then the row wire voltage is taken low to create a voltage difference, and the pixel turns on.
 An **active matrix** uses a grid of **thin film transistors (TFT)** instead of a row-column scanning apparatus.
 TFTs allow for greater pixel density and therefore sharper image quality and better response time for each pixel.
 Jameco offers a good explanation of [passive vs. active matrix driver technology](https://www.jameco.com/Jameco/workshop/Howitworks/how-organic-light-emitting-diodes-work.html).

 For a more formal explanation of LCD and TFT displays, see [this page from J-Display](https://www.j-display.com/english/technology/lcdbasic.html)

 The oldest form of LCD display, patented in the 1980's, is known as Twisted Nematic (TN) LCD, and has limits to its viewing angle.
 Newer LCD technologies such as [in-plane switching (IPS)](https://www.pctechguide.com/flat-panel-displays/ips-in-plane-switching-lcd-monitors) or [plane-to-line switching (PLS)](https://www.lifewire.com/definition-of-ips-lcd-578662) afford wider viewing angles and brighter screens.

+### Display Driver ICs
+There are a number of common display driver ICs on the market.
+Typically a driver IC will be capable of controlling many different sizes and shapes of display, if they are of the same class.
+For example, you'll see many TFT displays that use [Sitronix' driver ICs](https://www.sitronix.com.tw/en/products/display-driver-ic/), notably the ST7735 and ST7789.
+Ilitek's [ILI9225](https://www.displayfuture.com/Display/datasheet/controller/ILI9225.pdf) chip is also common in TFTs.
+This means that libraries written for one vendor's display are likely to work for displays from another vendor, if they use the same chipset.
+This can be convenient, as it means you can sometimes choose the library whose API you find easiest to work with.

+### LED multi-segment driver ICs
-**LED driver ICs** There are many LED driver ICs on the market, which give you control over multiple LED segments from a single synchronous serial interface.
+ There are many LED driver ICs on the market, which give you control over multiple LED segments from a single synchronous serial interface.
 Some include PWM control over each channel as well.
 Popular ones include Maxim's [MAX7219](https://www.maximintegrated.com/en/products/power/display-power-control/MAX7219.html) and Texas Instruments' [TLC5947](https://www.ti.com/product/TLC5947).
 Many of the hobbyist electronic vendors carry breakout boards for these chips.

+ ### Addressable LEDs
+ Recently, drivers for LEDs have reduced in size to the point where a driver can drive a single pixel.
+Usually made of three to four LEDs and a single driver, these are very popular with electronics hobbyists.
+For more on these, see [this repository](https://tigoe.github.io/LightProjects/addressable-leds.html).

-## Control Interfaces
+## Control Protocols
 Displays for microcontrollers use a variety of control interfaces.
-The most common are the ones you see for other electronic modules as well: synchronous serial interfaces like I2C and SPI, or asynchronous serial interfaces.
+The most common are the ones you see for other electronic modules as well: synchronous serial interfaces like I2C and SPI, or asynchronous serial interfaces. also feature parallel interface, requires a large number of I/O pins from your controller.

 ### SPI
  * ST7687S round LCD display from DFRobot -- see clock club repo